RSA SecurID: March 2011 system compromise

+RSA stated it did not release details about the extent of the attack so as to not give potential attackers information they could use in figuring out how to attack the system.

 On 6 June 2011, RSA offered token replacements or free security monitoring services to any of its more than 30,000 SecurID customers, following an attempted cyber breach on defense customer Lockheed Martin that appeared to be related to the SecurID information stolen from RSA.
 In spite of the resulting attack on one of its defense customers, company chairman Art Coviello said that "We believe and still believe that the customers are protected".

 Resulting attacks

 In April 2011, unconfirmed rumors cited L-3 Communications as having been attacked as a result of the RSA compromise.

 In May 2011, this information was used to attack Lockheed Martin systems.
 However Lockheed Martin claims that due to "aggressive actions" by the company's information security team, "No customer, program or employee personal data" was compromised by this "significant and tenacious attack".
 The Department of Homeland Security and the US Defense Department offered help to determine the scope of the attack.